 • Place the salmon skin side down on top, keeping the fillets in a single layer as much as possible.

-• ** If you want to add 1 cup baby carrots or diced potatoes add those under the trivet in the water below with the trivet/rack on top.
+• ** If you want to add 1 cup baby carrots or diced potatoes (bite size) add those under the trivet in the water below with the trivet/rack on top, followed by fillets on top of that.

 • Place the lid on and seal valve shut.
 Set to manual, high pressure for 3 minutes with a quick release of pressure when done.
 Lift out, season as you like with a squeeze of lemon juice and/or zest and enjoy.